Handling Multiple Targets

 PingPlotter Standard can trace up to 2 targets simultaneously in the same instance.

 PingPlotter Pro can be used to trace to multiple different targets within the same instance (and each target’s configuration can be independently managed, too!).
 There’s no “hard limit” on the amount of targets you can add in PingPlotter Pro - but we’ve successfully tested up to 250 here at Pingman HQ.

 There are a few ways to add new targets to PingPlotter.
 If you’ve just opened up the program for the first time, odds are you’re on a “(new trace)” tab - and the “Target Name” field is empty (with a blinking cursor in it):

 All you need to do is (if you haven’t guessed it by now) enter your target’s DNS name or IP address in the empty field, and hit the big green “Start” button on the left hand side (the “enter” key on your keyboard works here as well).

 Wondering how to get another “(new trace)” window open?
-You can use the "File" -> "New Target" option, or, in PingPlotter Pro, just click on the “+” symbol in the upper left hand corner of the program:
+You can use the "File" -> "New Target" option, or, in the Windows version of PingPlotter Pro, just click on the “+” symbol in the upper left hand corner of the program.